kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 1. A Member may return to Volunteer or Visitor at any point.
 1. A person ceases to be a Member—
 	1. if they return to being a Visitor or Volunteer,
+    1. if they did not spend time in the space for 6 months,
 	1. if decided upon by Conflict Resolution by Intervention (§10c.)

 <a name="evaluation"></a>